jlangch/venice/README.md

 (do
    ; strip-indent removes the indentation on multi-line strings.
 The indentation ; will be determined from the first line's indentation.
-Escaping the first ; line of the multi-line string makes strip-indent work as expected.
+Escaping the first ; line of the multi-line string with '\' makes strip-indent work as expected.
    (def data (str/strip-indent """\
                 {
                   "fruit": "apple",